Italy at the UEFA Women's Championship

 Italy have participated 13 times at UEFA Women's Championship.

-While the men's senior team have won once the UEFA European Championship, the women's team is yet to win a single edition.
+While the men's senior team have won the UEFA European Championship, the women's team is yet to win a single edition.
 Italy have participated in the inaugural European Championship in 1984, where they were eliminated in the semi-finals against Sweden.
 Italy have failed the qualification once, in 1995.

 Italy lost two finals: in 1993 against Norway and in 1997 against Germany.
 It is the best Italy's record.